Assen Jordanoff: Jordanoff's business

 In the 1930s and early 1940s Jordanoff wrote a number of illustrated books on problems of aviation, which became a Bible for future aviators.
 More than 750,000 copies of his books were sold in the US.
 Some of them were translated in other languages.

 After 1940 began a major period in Assen Jordanoff's career.
 During the next ten years, he established and presided over his own business enterprises: The Jordanoff Aviation Corporation, followed by The Jordanoff Corporation and then The Jordanoff Company, before the creation in 1946 of Jordanoff Electronics.
 In aeronautics, the Jordanoff companies collaborated with such firms as Douglas, Chance-Vought, Lockheed, Curtiss-Wright, McDonnell, Boeing, North American, Consolidated, and Piper.

-At the request of many, Jordanoff, as a designer and engineer within his own enterprise, compiled instruction books and manuals for the operation and maintenance, inspection and repair for some well-known aircraft such as the Lockheed P-38 Lightning, a very versatile aircraft used during World War II mainly as high-speed, high-altitude fighter, long-range escort fighter and photo reconnaissance plane; the Curtiss P-40 Warhawk, America's foremost fighter in service when World War II began; the Boeing B-17 Flying Fortress and the Boeing B-29 Superfortress, the best long-range bombers in World War II; the Consolidated B-24 Liberator and the North American B-25 Mitchell bombers, and the Douglas DC-3 transport aircraft.
+As an engineer and designer, Jordanoff authored operation and maintenance manuals for several World War II aircraft.
+His technical documentation covered the Lockheed P-38 Lightning, the Curtiss P-40 Warhawk, the Boeing B-17 Flying Fortress, and the Boeing B-29 Superfortress.
+Additionally, he produced manuals for the Consolidated B-24 Liberator, the North American B-25 Mitchell, and the Douglas DC-3 transport.

 A very important activity was the preparation and the distribution of thousands of copies of descriptive books and practical manuals for aircraft.
 Jordanoff also became renowned for his many articles and publishing on aviation, as well as his commentaries and editorials.
 He was presented as a prominent authority on all the areas of aviation.
 Jordanoff eventually became the largest American publisher and editor of specialized military manuals.

 In the 1940s Jordanoff was assigned the task by the United States Department of Defense to prepare instruction manuals for military aircraft, submarines and aircraft carriers, on topics like land support with radio equipment, air meteorology, theoretic and flight preparation of the pilots for diurnal and nocturnal piloting.
 These were for crew use, inspection, maintenance and repair.